 New York State is putting its fiscal house in order.
 Here's how we are doing it:

-- Two years of no budget deficits by downsizing state government and consolidating agencies.
+- Four years of no budget deficits by downsizing state government and consolidating agencies.

 - Cutting the tax rate for 99% of New Yorkers for the first time in 58 years.